 Osteosarcoma is most common in people between 10 and 30 years old, particularly teens going through growth spurts.

-Symptoms of childhood osteosarcoma, or pediatric osteosarcoma, vary from child to child.
+Osteosarcoma symptoms, or pediatric osteosarcoma, vary from child to child.
 However, the first symptom usually is an aching pain in a bone or joint.
 At first, the pain may go away and come back.
 Gradually, it becomes worse and is constant, often getting worse at night.

 Other signs of osteosarcoma include: